lkq1220/paper-note/the-note-of-doctoral-thesisdesign-and-development-of-wireless-underground-sensor-networks-for-pipeline-monitoring.md

-(3) minimise the power consumption of the node through hardware and software optimisation (4) design and develop non-invasive sensors and assess their performance (5) assess the performance of the node and sensors and assess leak detection capabilities of the system (6) investigate the effect of soil on Radio Frequency (RF) signal propagation
+(3) minimise the power consumption of the node through hardware and software optimisation (4) design and develop non-invasive sensors and assess their performance (5) assess the performance of the node and sensors and assess leak detection capabilities of the system (6) investigate the effect of soil on Radio Frequency (RF) signal propagation--extraction of real and imaginary parts of permittivity from TDR waveform for use in prediction of RF attenuation in soil

 ### 2. Literature Review
 #### 2.1 Pipline Systems
-The ageing results in pipeline deterioration and eventually pipes failure,which can potentially have catastrophic financial and environmental effects.
+The ageing results in pipeline deterioration and eventually pipes failure, which can potentially have catastrophic financial and environmental effects.
+- water supply network structure
+    - Transmission networks
+    - Distribution networks
+    - water loss
+        - distribution losses
+        - supply losses
+- pipe materials and age

 #### 2.2 Pipeline deterioration process and failure
 #### 2.3 Pipeline condition assessment and failure monitoring systems
 #### 2.4 Wireless underground sensor networks for pipeline monitoring